sschwetz/sschwetz.github.io/_posts/2022-07-04-uploading-weatherlink-live-data-to-windy.md

 comments: true
 redirect_from:
   - /stephen/uploading-weatherlink-live-data-to-windy

 ---

-I have always enjoyed the weather and attempting to forecast what it is going to do.
-I purchased a Davis Vantage Pro 2 weather station a couple of years ago.
+I have always enjoyed the weather and attempting to forecast what it will do.
+I purchased a Davis Vantage Pro 2 weather station two years ago.
 After years of using el-cheapo weather stations, this reliability has been top-notch.
-You can also purchase replacement parts, but I have not had the requirement to do so.
+You can also purchase replacement parts, but I have not had the requirement.

 As part of this autistic experimentation, I like to share my weather data with multiple weather sites, including